vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 participle (e. g. `uptvā`, like `uptá`; `uditvā́`, like `uditá`), a weak or weakened root, there are some cases in which it is made from a strong or strengthened root-form.
 Thus (besides the instances already given:
-`chāyitvā, raṁtvā, çāsitvā, cāyitvā, çocitvā, nayitvā, mārjitvā`), we find `charditvā` (Āpast.), `daṅṣṭvā`, and `spharitvā`, and, from a number of roots, a second strong form beside the more regular weak one: namely, `an̄ktvā, bhan̄ktvā, bhun̄ktvā, syanttvā` (beside `aktvā́` etc.);
+`chāyitvā, raṁtvā, śāsitvā, cāyitvā, śocitvā, nayitvā, mārjitvā`), we find `charditvā` (Āpast.), `daṅṣṭvā`, and `spharitvā`, and, from a number of roots, a second strong form beside the more regular weak one: namely, `an̄ktvā, bhan̄ktvā, bhun̄ktvā, syanttvā` (beside `aktvā́` etc.);